RizwanMunawar/yolov7-pose-estimation/README.md

 #For GPU
 python pose-estimate.py --source "your custom video.mp4" --device 0

+#For WebCam with CPU
+python pose-estimate.py --source 0 --device cpu

+#For WebCam with GPU
+python pose-estimate.py --source 0 --device 0
 ```

 - Output file will be created in the working directory with name <b>["your-file-name-without-extension"+"_keypoint.mp4"]</b>